Skip to main content

 Best forCross-service workflowsFocused, single-domain work

-CredentialsUses each bundle's own bindingsUses that bundle's bindings
+CredentialsUses each MCP server's own bindingsUses that MCP server's bindings

 Both are valid MCP endpoints.
 Use whichever fits your workflow.